AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By Vendor

-In general, the least expensive route to gap coverage is to add it to an existing full-coverage policy.
+In general, the least expensive route to gap coverage is to add it to an existing full coverage policy.
 However, if your insurance company does not sell gap coverage (not all do), it will still be cheaper to buy a gap policy for another insurance provider rather than through a dealership, manufacturer, or lender.
+If you can’t buy gap insurance from an insurance company, credit unions tend to have the next-best prices.

 Gap coverage source Average cost